stobitejnr/Tempo/README.md

    ![Start up](startup.png)

-   The alarm feature is currently under development and is not available.

 2. Use the number keys to select a function or 'Q' to quit.
 3. Follow the on-screen instructions to control each feature.